Native Plant Nursery Internship

-SPAWN is seeking to fill a native plant nursery internship to focus on managing native plant nursery functions and operations.
+SPAWN is seeking to fill a native plant nursery internship to focus on managing native plant nursery functions and operations starting October 2015.
 Under supervision from SPAWN staff, the Native Plant Nursery Intern will be responsible for organizing, implementing, and improving nursery operations.
 This includes directing projects related to seed collection, seed cleaning/processing, seed germination, plant propagation, transplanting, irrigation, updating inventory stock, managing plant database, data collection and entry, nursery facilities upkeep, and assisting with riparian restoration design and implementation.
 This will also include directing and leading volunteers to carry out these projects and planning for, and leading weekly volunteer workdays at the nursery.
 The Intern will also be responsible for volunteer recruitment and outreach.
 The Native Plant Nursery Internship will help you gain technical skills in native plant biology, horticulture, riparian ecology, native and invasive plant identification, native plant propagation, project management, and database management.
 The native plant nursery internship will also include training in restoration techniques and field methods, fundraising, outreach, volunteer management, advocacy, and media.

 - Nursery management, operations, and upkeep: seed cleaning/processing, seed germination, plant propagation, transplanting, irrigation, updating inventory stock, managing plant database, data collection and entry, nursery facilities upkeep.